dmpe/urlshorteneR/ReadMe.md

 - At the moment **no OAuth support** -> only basic [HTTP Basic Authentication Flow](http://dev.bitly.com/authentication.html#basicauth), which requires `Generic Access Token` from <https://bitly.com/a/oauth_apps>

+- Additionally, only a **small subset of input paramaters** has been implemented.

 ### How to Contribute